FDA Mpox Response

 - The FDA facilitates development and availability of medical products that can be used to diagnose, prevent, or treat mpox.

 - The FDA works closely with product sponsors to clarify regulatory and data requirements necessary to rapidly advance development and availability of medical products essential to supporting response efforts.

-- The FDA uses appropriate regulatory mechanisms to expedite access to medical products, such as under expanded access when circumstances warrant.
+- The FDA uses appropriate regulatory mechanisms to expedite access to medical products, such as under Emergency Use Authorization (EUA) or expanded access when circumstances warrant.

 - The FDA also works with product sponsors and the scientific community to design efficient, well controlled trials to support the regulatory evaluation of investigational products.

 - The FDA monitors for fraudulent products and false product claims related to CBRN and emerging infectious disease threats and takes appropriate action to protect consumers.

 |March 17, 2023||The FDA issued an emergency use authorization (EUA) for the Cue Mpox (Monkeypox) Molecular Test for use in a point-of-care setting.
 It is a molecular-based test intended to detect the virus DNA in lesion swab specimens from individuals suspected of mpox by their healthcare provider.||Press Release/Public Statement||Medical Devices|

 |February 22, 2023||The FDA approved a shelf-life extension of TPOXX (tecovirimat) Injection, 200 mg, from 24 months to 42 months for some lots of TPOXX injection.
 TPOXX supplied by the Strategic National Stockpile (SNS) does not have an expiration date printed on its label.
 To determine the expiration date for product received from the SNS, find the lot number on the product label and refer to this table to identify the corresponding expiration date.||Press Release/Public Statement||Biologics; Drugs|